lecaillon/Evolve.Doc/content/concepts/_index.md

 #### Overview

 In Evolve, each sql script is called a **migration**.
+Every time you need to change your database schema or data, you have to create a new one.
 There are two different types:

 - [Versioned migration](#versioned-migration)
 - [Repeatable migration](#repeatable-migration)